 - Affirm the original decision concerning the disciplinary sanction/s to be imposed.

 - Set aside the original decision regarding responsibility and impose a new decision.

-- Set aside the original decision regarding responsibility and order that a new judicial conference be held before a new hearing panel.
-This option is reserved for those cases in which a significant procedural error has been identified.
+- Set aside the original decision regarding responsibility and order that a new sexual misconduct hearing be held before a new hearing panel.

 - Set aside the original decision concerning the disciplinary sanction/s to be imposed and impose a different sanction or set of sanctions.

 - The Senior Student Affairs Administrator or his/her designee is required to notify the respondent and the complainant, in writing, of his/her decision and will initiate the necessary procedures to effectuate the decision.

 - The decision of the Senior Student Affairs Administrator or his/her designee is final and there will be no further appeals.

 - Notice: To the extent possible, the complainant and the respondent will be provided notice of the outcome of the sexual misconduct hearing, in person, with an accompanying written notice provided.
 In addition, the parties shall be provided, to the extent possible, simultaneous written notice of the outcome of the sexual misconduct hearing, the appeals process, and the appeal decision, if applicable.
 Written notice may be provided electronically through Indiana University email accounts.
 In the event the appeal decision changes the results of the outcome of the sexual misconduct hearing, notice of such change shall be provided before those results are final, and include an explanation of when those results will become final.

 - NOTE: Just as students with disabilities may be eligible for accommodations in their classes, accommodations may be available for these procedures as well.
 Students with disabilities requesting accommodations and services under these procedures will need to present a current accommodation verification letter from their campus disability services office before accommodations can be considered and provided.

 Further information and definitions of key terms can be found in